All Episodes

 We need to have the same attitude about them they have with us in the political realm, and that is defeating them.

-Well, we're scared to do that because when we do that, we're told that the independents are getting mad and not like us.
+We're scared to do that because when we do that, we're told that the independents are getting mad and not like us.

 And then they'll run and make fast tracks for the Democrats.

-That's all just mind-boggling.
+It's all just mind-boggling.

-But I'm telling you, this agenda that he's going to announce, this is, and you couple it with the State of the Union address, uh, with the inaugural address, and you have the most left-wing manifesto, undisguised that there has ever openly been presented to the people of this country, and without fear of any retribution.
+But I'm telling you, this agenda that he's going to announce, and you couple it with the State of the Union address, with the inaugural address, and you have the most left-wing manifesto, undisguised that there has ever openly been presented to the people of this country, and without fear of any retribution.

 So same-sex marriage, total gun control, cap and trade, global warming, right?

-Getting rid of nuclear warheads other than for a token number.
+These are subjects for a state of the union getting rid of nuclear warheads other than for a token number.

-The signs were all There in the past 30 years.
+The signs were all there in the past 30 years.

 And the fact that these are desires has always been there.